gucu112/docker-nginx-php-mysql-stack/README.md

 ### Running

-In order to run containers use following bash script:
+Use following bash script to run containers:

 `./sh/Run_Docker.sh`

+And use this bash script to stop them:

+`./sh/Stop_Docker.sh`

+### Purging

+You can remove all docker containers (even not project related!) and volumes by executing this bash script:

+`./sh/Purge_Docker.sh`

+Above command will not remove database files.
+In order to do that you need to execute following bash script:

+`./sh/Purge_Database.sh`

 ### Additional commands